A few years back, Eric and Donna Reed shopped for groceries and household products only once a year. How on earth? I know. That was my reaction, too.

 All because they went a year without buying anything.

 Question: Could you go a year without spending?
-What about three months?
+How about three months?
 One month?
 One week?
 A day?
-Join in the conversation here.
+Join in the conversation by using the comments below.